DigitaleDeltaOrg/uni-api/README.md

 ## OData definition

 The OData definition is standard across all uni-api implementations.
-It's implementation is **mandatory** and deviations are **not** allowed.
+It's implementation is **mandatory** and specifies the **minimal** implementation required.
 This will be known as 'NL Profiel Waterbeheer'.

 Compliance may be checked by comparing the store definition in this GitHub with the generated definition at the /odata/$metadata endpoint.